edgeimpulse/find-best-fomo-ad-model/README.md

 4. Give it a while, you'll get an email when the results are ready.

+> To store the results (e.g. to analyze later), mount in an S3 bucket under `/data` - data will be automatically stored there.

 ## How to run locally

 1. Install Node.js 18.